aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Postsolve/Postsolve_-_DoPostsolveAfterInterrupt.rst

 **Note**

 *	Please check the option **Postsolve**  for more information regarding the postsolve step.
-*	In rare situations, namely if a MIP solve is interrupted before the root node LP is solved, an incumbent solution found by CPLEX might not be optimal regarding the continuous variables.
+*	In rare situations, namely if a MIP solve is interrupted before the root node LP is solved, an incumbent solution found by :ref:`SolverCPLEX` might not be optimal regarding the continuous variables.
 If the postsolve step rounds and fixes the integer variables to solve the resulting LP problem then a solution with a better objective value might be found.